Point wants to provide credit card rewards with debit cards – TechCrunch

 When Mrozowski first got a credit card, he was spending a ton of money to reach a certain level of spending and unlock the sign-up bonus.
 At the end of the month, he ended up with credit card debt for no valid reason.

-“What would American Express would look like today?” he says to sum up Point’s vision.
+“What would American Express look like today?” he says to sum up Point’s vision.
 It comes down to two important principles — being in charge of your budget so that you don’t end up with debt and unlocking rewards from brands that you actually interact with.

 Many challenger banks want to provide a simple banking experience for the underbanked.
 Point doesn’t have the same positioning.
 Creating a Point account is more like joining a membership program.